oroinc/documentation/user_guide/workflow_management.rst

 .. image:: ./img/workflows/wf_view_system.png

-You can deactivate or activate and clone, as well as delete the workflow and get to its Edit form with corresponding action buttons in the top right of the page.
+You can deactivate or activate and clone, as well as delete the workflow and get to its Edit form with the corresponding action buttons in the top right of the page.